FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 **Evolution** - The evolutionary-state of your Monster should it have the ability to Evolve into a more powerful form **Stomach Capacity** - Determined by your size, evolutionary state, and Level, determines how many occupants you can keep within yourself to benefit from health regeneration
 Invader Digestion/Energy Drain Rate - Starts at 1 Damage per-round, increasing by +1 per level multiple of 10
-## How to calculate "Base Damage"
+## How to calculate "Base Damage" & "Total Damage"
+When determining a creature's Base Damage for attacks and items, use the following: (Creature BD + 1 per level + 1/2/3/5 per weapon item) x Buffs
-Base Damage for all creatures is (1 + 1 per level + 1/2/3/5 per weapon item) x Damage Bonuses x Crit
+Total Damage gains additional benefits like this: (Creature BD + 1 per level + 1/2/3/5 per weapon item) x Buffs x Damage Bonuses x Crit
-## Dissection of certain functions (Mostly for GM's sake)
+## Dissection of certain stats and mechanic functions (Mostly for GM's sake)
+- Stats
 	- Attack Speed - Starts out converting percentages into a Dodge Bonus for Dodge Rolls, helping the user attack better without putting themselves in as much danger.
 Upon reaching the stack-limit, during their turn, they can choose to at the start of their turn to gain either an additional Offensive Action or convert the extra Action into an enlarged Dodge Bonus for their Dodge Roll.
 	  Each time the stack-limit is reached, usually referenced as reaching multiples of an item-number, the user would gain the benefits of gaining an additional Offensive Action or converting that Action into an additional Dodge Bonus.
 Those who use the additional Offensive Action don't benefit from the Dodge Bonus, and vice versa with those who use the Dodge Bonus instead of the Offensive Action; you can use any number of Offensive Actions that you can as you see fit.
-- Movement Speed - Functions similarly to Attack Speed; converting percentages into a Dodge Bonus for Dodge Rolls, with each stack-limit increasing the movement of the user by its base for its species, give them a Search Bonus,
+	- Movement Speed - Functions similarly to Attack Speed; converting percentages into a Dodge Bonus for Dodge Rolls, with each stack-limit increasing the Movement of the user by its base for its species, and can choose to lose the Dodge Bonus to give themselves a Search Bonus that they can opt to sub to maintain the Dodge Bonus.
+	- Sprint Speed - Sprinting Doubles your Movement Speed, also improving your Dodge Bonus by the same amount, but in exchange disables the user's ability to use all Skills and Offensive Actions unless the ability states the ability to do so; in exchange for 1 Offensive Action, the user can use the Tactical Retreat Manoeuvre to instantly start Sprinting to run away from combat.
+	- Health Regeneration - At the start of each creature's Turn in a Round, they gain HP equal to the Base HP Regen; negated by Malachite (anti-heal debuff), outside of combat the HP Regen is applied each second instead of every Turn (6 seconds) of combat, while in-combat they can only heal at the start of their Turn.
+	- Critical Strikes - A chance to increase your total damage by double the output.
+Effects like Healing, Buffs, and Debuffs do not benefit from Crits.
+- Conditions
+	- Burn - Creatures suffering the Burn Condition are set on fire for 2 Turns, causing creatures to take a Unique DOT that does not stack upon itself.
+- Status Buffs/Debuffs
+	-
 # Difficulty "Setting"
 For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls being rolled are made with one of the following Dice Systems with the following rules: